nintervik/2D-Particle-System/docs/README.md

 ### **4.2 Particle class**

-The particle class will have a lot of data that will define its behavior.
+The particle class is very simple, just a lot of data that will define its behavior and a couple of methods to draw and updated its position.
 Let's see how we approach this.
 We will consider a particle as a moving point in space.
 It will have a postion, a velocity and a texture at least.
 Here's a simple diagram of a basic particle:

 ![particle_scheme](https://user-images.githubusercontent.com/25589509/38579521-9269175a-3d07-11e8-92d2-f46b03a71729.jpg)

-So basically a particle will be a class with position, a vector velocity and texture (represented by arectangle indicating the position and size inside the atlas).
+So basically a particle will be a class with position, a vector velocity and texture (represented by a rectangle indicating the position and size inside the atlas).
 In this case we will add a lot more data but that's something optional depending of what you want to do.
 This particle will have a constructor for setting everything up, an update method to render them on screen and that's it.

 ```cpp
 class Particle